 An exclusive right afforded to copyright owners of musical works is the right to reproduce the work on paper or by making a mechanical recording.
 When making an audio recording, a mechanical royalty must be paid to the copyright owner.
-The rate is currently 9.1 cents per song per recording for songs five minutes or less, or 1.75 cents per minute or faction thereof per song per recording for songs over five minutes.
+Under current U.S. copyright law, the rate is currently 9.1 cents per song per recording for songs five minutes or less, or 1.75 cents per minute or faction thereof per song per recording for songs over five minutes.
 The compulsory mechanical royalty is due on all recordings made and distributed, even if the recording is not made "for profit."